• Home

 Gluten-Free Mini Pizzas

 I love pizza but unless you’ve been living under a rock, you’ve probably heard the phrases “gluten-free” or “gluten intolerant” being bandied about.
 About 2% of the population actually has celiac disease but some people may get indigestion when eating foods containing gluten.
-But what also inspired me to create these gluten-free mini pizzas is that they are seriously tasty.
+What inspired me to create these gluten-free mini pizzas is that they are seriously tasty.

 Enjoy these recipes